 Once the quantitative scenarios are ready for simulation, run

 run_simulations(quantitative_scenarios).
-By default, Evaluator puts each scenario through 10,000 individual simulated years, modelling how often the threat actors come into contact with your assets, the strength of the threat actors, the strength of your controls, and the losses involved in any situation where the threat strength exceeds your control strength.
+By default, Evaluator puts each scenario through 10,000 individual simulated years, modeling how often the threat actors come into contact with your assets, the strength of the threat actors, the strength of your controls, and the losses involved in any situation where the threat strength exceeds your control strength.
 This simulation process is computationally intense.
 The sample data takes approximately 24 minutes to run on a 2016 MacBook Pro.
 A progress bar is displayed on the console while running.

 The raw simulation results typically require summarization for the default reporting functions.
 These summarized data files, performed at both the per scenario and per domain level are in addition to the previously generated full results.
 An analyst can always access the full simulation results if desired.